 Outdoor Cameras

-Built to withstand the elements, outdoor cameras are your first line of defense.
-They need to be weather-resistant (look for an IP rating like IP65 or higher) and are usually more robust.
-Features like powerful night vision and a wide field of view are critical here to cover driveways, backyards, and entry points.
+Outdoor cameras are built to withstand various weather conditions, serving as your primary line of defense.
+They require weather resistance (look for an IP rating of IP65 or higher) and typically feature powerful night vision and a wide field of view to cover areas like driveways, backyards, and entry points.

 Wire-Free vs. Wired Cameras

-- Wire-Free: These cameras run on rechargeable batteries and connect to your home network via Wi-Fi.
+- Wire-Free: These cameras operate on rechargeable batteries and connect via Wi-Fi.

-- Pros: Super easy to install almost anywhere without drilling for power cables.
+- Pros: Installation is easy and flexible, requiring no drilling for power cables.

 - Wired: These cameras plug into a standard power outlet.